egranata/aria/docs/manual.md

 `catch` cannot discriminate on the type of the exception or its parameters.
 If a `catch` block is unable to resolve an exception, it can throw it again.

 The error handling philosophy of Aria is generally inspired by Rust and Midori:
-- Some scenarios are expected and anticipated (e.g. getting an element out of a Map, but there is nothing with that key); for cases like these return Maybe::None or a similar placeholder "missing" value;
+- Some scenarios are expected and anticipated even if not the happy path (e.g. getting an element out of a Map, but there is nothing with that key); for cases like these return `Maybe::None` (if the absence of a value is not an error) or `Result::Err` (if the absence of a value is an error);
-- Some scenarios are erroneous, but can be recovered from (e.g. file not found, network connection failed); in these cases throw an exception and handle it somewhere else;
+- Some scenarios are erroneous, but can be recovered from (e.g. disk removed during a file write); in these cases throw an exception and handle it somewhere else;
 - Some errors are beyond recovering (e.g. the VM expected two operands but only one is present on the stack); in these cases the VM itself will throw a fatal error, or you can assert in your code. `assert` fails by throwing a non-recoverable VM error.

 Aria itself defines a set of common exceptions in the `RuntimeError` enum:

-- DivisionByZero: see example above;
+- `DivisionByZero`: see example above;
-- EnumWithoutPayload: you attempted to extract payload from an enum value that has none;
+- `EnumWithoutPayload`: you attempted to extract payload from an enum value that has none;
-- IndexOutOfBounds: attempting to access an element beyond the end of a container;
+- `IndexOutOfBounds`: attempting to access an element beyond the end of a container;
-- MismatchedArgumentCount: called a function with fewer/more arguments than it needed;
+- `MismatchedArgumentCount`: called a function with fewer/more arguments than it needed;
-- NoSuchCase: attempting to access an enum's case that does not exist;
+- `NoSuchCase`: attempting to access an enum's case that does not exist;
-- NoSuchIdentifier: attempting to read/write a value that does not exist;
+- `NoSuchIdentifier`: attempting to read/write a value that does not exist;
-- OperationFailed: some task could not be completed for reasons outside of Aria's control (e.g. running an external program);
+- `OperationFailed`: some task could not be completed for reasons outside of Aria's control (e.g. running an external program);
-- UnexpectedType: an operation required a value of one type, but a value of a different one was provided
+- `UnexpectedType`: an operation required a value of one type, but a value of a different one was provided

 These values can be reused by user code, or new exception types can be created.
 The usual pattern for an exception is to create an ad-hoc struct